 A partial budget (Table 1) may be used to decide whether to graze out or harvest wheat for grain.
 The decision is made prior to first hollow stem and is based on expected yields and prices of wheat and stockers.
 Prices are a main determinant in the decision and are estimated for the future.
 By combining known figures with estimates of future yields and prices, the farm manager can compare alternative plans of action for profitability.
-The data on prices and yields should be updated and customized for an individual situation.
+Prices and yields data should be updated and customized for an individual situation.
+Other factors that can affect grazeout profitability include stocking rate, value of gain, weather and the grazing length of time.
 The budget below is prepared on a per-head basis with a stocking rate, for an additional 60 days, of one steer per acre of wheat.
 Additional information includes: